likaia/vue-native-websocket-vue3/README-EN.md

 })
 ```

+### functions exposed by the plugin
+* `send` Send non-json type data (JSON messaging cannot be enabled when using plugins)
+* `sendObj` Send data of type json (JSON messaging must be enabled when using the plugin)
+* `$connect` Connect to the websocket server (manually manage connections option must be enabled when using the plugin)
+* `onmessage` listening when receiving server push messages
+* `$disconnect` disconnectWebsocketConnection

+> payAttention: The above methods are supported in the options API and Composition API.
+For specific usage, please refer to the documentation of the related functions.

 ### Use in components
 After finishing the above configuration, it can be used in the component.
 The following shows an example of sending data.